-The results of the periodic medical examination at the University will be posted to students in around July on the manaba + R.
+The results of the periodic medical examination taken at the university by the end of June (including past results) will be available on manaba+R in early July.

-\The center will contact you via telephone or email or on manaba + R if you need a detailed examination in view of your chest X-ray examination results.
+\The center will contact you via telephone or email or on manaba+R if you need a detailed examination in view of your chest X-ray examination results.
 In that case, come to the Medical Service Center on the designated day.